NickvisionApps/MPVSharp/README.md

 There are 2 namespaces:
 * **`Nickvision.MPVSharp.Internal`** provides objects and methods that closely follow libmpv C API.
 You can find functions from `client.h` in `MPVClient.cs` and functions from `render.h` in `MPVRenderContext.cs`
-* **`Nickvision.MPVSharp`** gives you another objects that work on top of `Internal` counterpart, but provide you with various helpers and convinience functions.
-In short, they are easier to use.
+* **`Nickvision.MPVSharp`** gives you another objects that work on top of `Internal` counterpart, but provides you with various helpers and convinience functions.
+They are easier to use, but the API is slightly different than in `Internal`, so you will probably want to read [`Client.cs`](Nickvision.MPVSharp/Client.cs) to find what methods you can use.

+Look at the [examples](#examples) to get the basic idea how to use MPVSharp.

-There are comments in the code, but they are just an adaptation of some parts of comments from libmpc, which is very well documented:
+There are comments in the code, but they are mostly an adaptation of some parts of comments from libmpc, which is very well documented:
 * [client.h](https://github.com/mpv-player/mpv/blob/release/0.35/libmpv/client.h)
 * [render.h](https://github.com/mpv-player/mpv/blob/release/0.35/libmpv/render.h)
 * [renger_gl.h](https://github.com/mpv-player/mpv/blob/release/0.35/libmpv/render_gl.h)

+Refer to MPV documentation to find the list of [options](https://mpv.io/manual/master/#options), [commands](https://mpv.io/manual/master/#list-of-input-commands) and [properties](https://mpv.io/manual/master/#properties).

+# Examples

 ![GirCore Example](Examples/GirCore/Screenshot.png)

 <sub>GirCore example playing [Charge](https://www.youtube.com/watch?v=UXqq0ZvbOnk) - Blender open movie, licensed under CC BY 4.0</sub>

-If you're not familiar with libmpv at all, start by looking at MPVSharp examples, they are very simple but will give you basic knowledge how to start/embed MPV in your application.
 * [Simple](Examples/Simple) - basic program playing your file/link.
 If the file is video, a window will be created by MPV itself.
 * [GirCore](Examples/GirCore) - GTK4 application playing a video from youtube.
 Made with [GirCore](https://github.com/gircore/gir.core).
-Requires gtk-4 to be installed.
+Requires GTK4 to be installed.
 * [OpenGL](Examples/OpenGL) - [OpenTK](https://opentk.net/index.html) application playing a video from youtube.

 # Chat